Medicare Supplements were created to supplement benefits. Only 80% of your medical expenses have coverage after deductibles.

 You can enroll in a Medigap Plan at any time during the year, as long as your Part B is in effect.

-Upon your enrollment in Medicare Part B, your Medicare Supplement Open Enrollment Period will begin.
-This window only occurs once and cannot be extended or changed.
+Upon your enrollment in Part B, your Medicare Supplement Open Enrollment Period (OEP) will start.
+This window only happens once and can’t be changed.

-Your Open Enrollment Period is six months long.
-During this period, you can purchase Medicare Supplement insurance with Guaranteed Issue.
+Your OEP is six months long.
+During this period, you can buy Supplement insurance with Guaranteed Issue (GI).

-After this six month period, you’ll no longer have Guaranteed Issue, but you can still enroll.
+After this six month period, you’ll no longer have GI, but you can still enroll.

-However, without Guaranteed Issue you’ll have to answer medical questions that could impact your acceptance odds.
+However, without GI you’ll have to answer medical questions that could impact your approval odds.
 You could also end up paying more due to pre-existing conditions.

 If you’re over the age of 65 and don’t enroll in Part B when you’re first eligible, your OEP doesn’t start until you do enroll in Part B and it becomes effective.

 Important to note, if you don’t enroll in Part B when you’re first eligible, you could be penalized for each year you went without it.